azzoam/ggBrackets/README.md

 2. `gg_ttest_between()` - peforms a 2-sample t-test and displays the
 resulting p-value on the plot

+A third function, `gg_value_between()`, allows user specified text to appear between bars.
+This gives the flexibility to use the output of any statistical method in R with ggBrackets.

 Some features of the package are:

 - Support for grouped or non grouped bargraphs natively